felixmaldonadoos/donde-ta-la-bolsa/README.md

 # donde-ta-la-bolsa
 DondeTaLaBolsa: Basic tool to report bags not available from BrainHi pdf report.

-I just made this for my dad, nothing serious.

 ## Build

 Built for win11 but can work for other systems (just rebuild for that target).